 Our origin story.

 The roots of Eleven:6 start in the wilderness.
 In 1984, a ministry called Pilgrimage launched out of a local church wilderness program, focused on helping ministry organizations use active learning environments to disciple their people and develop gospel-driven leaders.
-What does that have to do with university-grade education?
+What does that have to do with university-level training programs?
 Everything, actually.

 Over the years, the Pilgrimage team developed a keen understanding of how God wired people to learn, to grow, and to help others grow, in community across a wide array of groups, cultures, and theological expressions.
 The intensity and focus of the wilderness platform accelerated the development of transformative learning and leadership models that broke free of the woods, catalyzing discipleship across ministries in the U.S. and abroad.